Longer minimum residence periods

 • The political organisation of the Portuguese State

-The amendment also introduces the requirement to demonstrate the ability to support oneself financially, potentially leading to a closer assessment of the applicant’s professional and financial circumstances.
+The amendment introduces the requirement to demonstrate the ability to support oneself financially.

-The grounds relating to security, criminal records and effective ties to the Portuguese community have also been reinforced.
+The grounds relating to security, criminal records and effective ties to the national community have also been reinforced.

-Importantly, the amendment expressly provides that the new rules will not apply retroactively.
+A key point for those who already have an application in progress: the law expressly provides that the new rules will not apply retroactively.
 Nationality applications already pending will continue to be assessed under the legislation in force at the date of their submission.

 Nationality Department